blueskyletters/blueskyletters.github.io/_drafts/the-silent-patient.md

 ---
 _Book: The Silent Patient | Author: Alex Michaelides | Genre: Psychological thriller, Mystery_

 Alicia Berenson is a renowned painter, but she's more popular for her notoriety; one night, Alicia shoots her beloved husband five times in the face and remains silent thereafter.
-Theo Faber, a psychotherapist, decides to make her speak and solve the unanswered questions behind the murder.
+Theo Faber, a psychotherapist, is determined to make her speak and solve the mysteries behind the cold-blooded murder.

-The book thrills the audience through psychological info of the characters more than just the events.
-The
+You might wonder: what's the thrill in a murder mystery if you already know the killer?
+Well, _The Silent Patient_ is beyond just a murder mystery- The question is not 'who', it's 'why'.